finat package¶

 Implements mixed element using

-and value shape transformations withMixedSubElement
+EnrichedElementand value shape transformations withMixedSubElement.

 - class finat.mixed.MixedSubElement(element, size, offset)[source]¶